pheltemes/Hobby-Programs/README.md

-# Programs for the sake of it.
+# Programs for personal challenge or to solve an individual problem.